rootsecdev/Microsoft-Blue-Forest/Scripts/Readme.md

-Collection of Scripts for Blue Forest.
+Collection of Domain Controller Scripts for the Blue Forest.